vitinsinha/spring-boot-angular/README.md

 Overview:
 --------
 This is a multi-module Spring Boot Angular 5 starter project.
-This project is just to spare the developers from project setup.
+This starter project is just to spare the developers from project setup.

 It has two modules -
 1. backend: This contains Spring Boot based backend written in Java.
-2. frontend: This contains Angular 5 based frontend of the application
+2. frontend: This contains Angular 5 based frontend of the application.
+I have also created a couple of basic routes, just to provide a starter for routes.

 This project compiles the frontend module and creates a jar out of it and then uses that jar in the backend module.
 All of this is managed via maven.

 Prerequisite:
 ------------